 But in our 20 years of offering our services, we have seen key triggers for Will writing.
-Every year, the first week of January is a busy one for us; people make New Year’s Resolutions and commit to getting their affairs in order.
+Every year, the first week of January is a busy one for us, as people make New Year’s Resolutions and commit to getting their affairs in order.

-There are also personal situations; before going on a trip, having a child, getting married, going into surgery.
-One of the most common is after dealing with a parent who died without a Will.
+There are also personal situation like before going on a trip, having a child, getting married, or going into surgery.
+One of the most common times people create a Will is after dealing with a parent who died without a Will.
 The family then come to us explaining that they would never want to put anybody through what they just went through dealing with an estate with no Will in place.

 But in our 20 years we have never seen interest in estate planning like the traffic to our service throughout the COVID pandemic.
 The feedback we receive is not necessarily that people feel that they will die, but certainly that people feel their affairs should be in order.

 We don’t want to get involved in the political discussion, but we do know that many teachers are turning to our services at this time.
-We don’t think that education workers should be forced to pay $600 to $1,000 for a Will at this time.
+We don’t think that education workers should be forced to pay $600 to $1,000 to create a Will with a lawyer at this time.
 It’s just not fair.

-We are not discounting the service; we are not just offering a promotion to make money out of this situation.
+We are not discounting the service and we are not just offering a promotion to make money out of this situation.
 We are offering the services free of charge, including our support services.

 As a father of two children, I appreciate everything that our education workers do.
 If we can help them at this time, we will.